pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_600.md

-# Lab 600 - Oracle Data Integration Lab Execution
+# Lab 600 - ODI Execution elevated Task
 ![](images/600/image600_0.png)

 ## Before You Begin

-### Purpose
+### Objectives
-This lab shows you how to create and execute an ODI Execution elevated task.
+-   Undertsand how to import ODI scenarios
+-   Execute and monitor ODI scenarios using DIPC

 ### Time to Complete
 Approximately 20 minutes.